Mohammad Reza Amirkhizi

 He also served at the United Nations in the following capacities:

-Dr. Amirkhizi attended the Graduate School of International Studies at the University of Denver, where he earned his Ph.D., M.A., and two Post-Graduate Certificates on Development and International Technology studies.
-Before that, he attended California State University, Sacramento where he earned his M.A. in Government and two B.S. degrees in engineering.
+Dr. Amirkhizi attended the Graduate School of International Studies at the University of Denver, where he earned his Ph.D., M.A., and two Post-Graduate Certificates in Development and International Technology studies.
+Before that, he attended California State University, Sacramento where he earned his M.A. in Government and two B.S. degrees in Mechanical Engineering and Engineering Technology.
 He also holds a certificate in Project Management.

 He holds several recognition certificates from his time as a diplomat.
-He has written or been involved in the preparation of many reports, reviews and policy papers for the United Nations and the Ministry of Foreign Affairs.
+He has written or been involved in the preparation of many reports, reviews, and policies/papers for the United Nations and the Ministry of Foreign Affairs.
 At the United Nations, he implemented many projects worth tens of millions of dollars funded by the international community and was involved in organizing several high-level conferences including at the level of Heads of State.

-Ambassador Amirkhizi resides in Orange County, California, working as a lecturer at UCI and CFO-COO of a private firm.
+Ambassador Amirkhizi resides in Orange County, California, working as a Continuing Lecturer at UCI and CFO/COO of a private firm.